 As a result, a QR code pops up, as well as the amount due, and your customer will only need to scan that code using their Bitcoin wallet app.
 That’s it.

 To start accepting Bitcoin, you will need to sign up for SumUp.
 Existing merchants only need to send an email with their merchant ID, and the payment processor will enable the Bitcoin feature in the app.

 By accepting Bitcoin, SumUp becomes Europe’s first mPOS provider with the ability to keep costs low and enable multiple payment methods in a single application.
 With SumUp, merchants in the UK can accept EC-Cards, Visa, VPay, MasterCard, Maestro, and American Express credit or debit cards, alongside the cryptocurrency.

 To combine both Bitcoin and card acceptance on smartphones or tablet computers, new merchants only need to apply for a SumUp card terminal + PIN.
-There is a one-time purchase fee of £59, excluding VAT.
-SumUp offers a limited time discount of £20, providing the reader for £39 excluding VAT when you use the voucher code at checkout provided in this sign up link.
+There is a one-time purchase fee of £59, excluding VAT with occasional discounts (see our review for latest offers).
 That investment will allow you to accept all major credit and debit cards and also ride the trend of emerging payment technologies.